 Maine Child Welfare Advisory Panel

 Formed in December 2015, The Maine Child Welfare Advisory Panel (MCWAP) is a multidisciplinary task force.
 It is comprised of private citizens and professionals from selected disciplines involved in handling child abuse and neglect.
-Meeting monthly, the panel ensures the state system is meeting the safety, permanency, and well-being of children and families through assessment, research, case reviews, advocacy, and greater citizen involvement.
+Meeting monthly, the panel ensures the state system is meeting the safety, permanency, and well-being of children and families through assessment, research, advocacy, and greater citizen involvement.
 Its goal is to promote child safety and quality services for children, youth and families.

 MCWAP works with the Child Death and Serious Injury Review Panel and Maine’s Justice for Children’s Task Force to evaluate and strengthen Maine’s child protective services.
 The Children’s Justice Act (CJA) grant under the Federal Child Abuse Prevention and Treatment Act (CAPTA) funds all three panels.
 Maine’s Governor designated The Maine Department of Health and Human Services as the state agency to apply for CJA funding.